xiezhq/ISEScan/README.md

   		- The latest SSW library can be found at https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library.
 	- biopython 1.62 or later (required by SSW library)

-<a name="Install-ISEScan"></a>
 - Install ISEScan
-	- Download the latest ISEScan from https://github.com/xiezhq/ISEScan/releases, e.g. Source code (tar.gz).
+	- Download the latest ISEScan from https://github.com/xiezhq/ISEScan/releases, e.g. **Source code (tar.gz)**.

 	- Uncompress the .zip (or .tar.gz) file.
 		- Use unzip command to uncompress the zip file: